lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 **Line length**

-Java Code Conventions can be used for deducing a maximum symbols per line value.
+Java Code Conventions can be used for deducing a maximum symbols-per-line value.
 Or common sense, as an option – from 80 to 120 symbols per line.

-**Annotaions**
+**Annotations**

-Attributes started with `@` symbol go on the separate line before the declaration.
+Attributes starting with a `@` symbol go onto a separate line before the declaration.

 **Do**: